Aelius0777/kenzo-linux-tablet/README.md

 ## 📁 Repository Contents
 - `/CAD_Files` - Step-by-step FreeCAD assembly revisions showing all 3 design iterations.
 - `/Final_desgin` - CAD files/DXF files for the Final desgins.

+**Any comment on improvment and errors would be appreciated, feel free to look around.**